-Printing 101: Tips & Vocabulary for the Beginner Account Executive
+Printing 101: Tips & Vocabulary for the Beginners

 - CMYK – Stands for cyan, magenta, yellow, and key or black.
 It is the standard color model used in a four-color printing process in which all colors are described as a mixture of these four.